 Vicky’s View is an easy to access and spectacular viewpoint close to town.
 Vicky’s View is reached via the Kuskanax Mountain Road.
 A short walk through the forest is rewarded with awesome views of Nakusp, Monashee and Valhalla Ranges, as well as Upper Arrow lake.

 3. Easiest to Find Old Growth Trees

 Cedar Grove Trail is a gentle half kilometer loop through a stand of majestic old growth Western Red Cedar trees.
 The walk is conveniently located just past the Nakusp Hot Springs – take a dip and a stroll all in one day.

 4. Most Impressive Trail Architecture

 Kimbol Lake Trail crosses the impressive, covered Kuskanax Creek wooden footbridge just a short walk from the trail start near Nakusp Hot Springs.
 The trail continues through cedar and hemlock forests along the southern slope of the Kuskanax Creek valley to the sub alpine lake.
 The easy/moderate trail is 4km each direction.
-Since this is an out and back trail, you can choose your distance by turning around at any time.
+Since this is an out and back trail, choose your distance by turning around at any time.

 5. Shortest Walk after a Swim

-Box Lake Trail is found The easy 1.3km loop provides a gentle walk through a second growth cedar/hemlock forest typical of most valleys in this area.
+Box Lake Trail is an easy 1.3km loop that provides a gentle walk through a second growth cedar and hemlock forest.
 Cool off with a swim at the Box Lake beach near the campsite.

 6. Best Heritage Trail

 The Galena Trail is a 13 km section of old CPR rail line that runs from Rosebery to Three Forks.
 It makes for excellent hiking and mountain biking.
 Carpenter Creek can be crossed at the old Alamo mine site by a small cable car.
 (The cable car is currently under repair – estimated date of completion is Fall 2021)

 7. Best River Views & Swimming Spots

 Slocan Valley Rail Trail is part of the former CPR line, this trail extends over 45 km from Slocan in the north, all the way down the Slocan Valley.
-This is non-motorized and commonly used for hiking or biking with multiple trailheads for access along the way.
+This is non-motorized trail is commonly used for hiking or biking with multiple trailheads for access along the way.

 8. Easiest to Access Backcountry Hike